This roasted red pepper soup is rich and creamy with a roux base, no cream and no tomato, pure roasted red pepper flavor, simple and delicious!

 Rough chop the red peppers and set them aside.

 Make the Roux.
-Add the peanut oil in a large Dutch oven or large pot over medium heat.
-Add flour and stir.
-Cook for 8-10 minutes, constantly stirring, until the roux browns to the color of peanut butter.
+Stir the peanut oil and flour in a large Dutch oven or large pot over medium heat for 8-10 minutes, constantly stirring, until the roux browns to the color of peanut butter.

 See my post on How to Make a Roux for more detailed instructions.

 Stock and Simmer.
-Add the vegetable stock and bring to a quick boil.
-Reduce the heat and bring to a simmer.
-Simmer for 20 minutes to 30 minutes to let the flavors develop.
+Add the vegetable stock and simmer for 20 minutes to 30 minutes to let the flavors develop.

 Blend the Soup.
-Use a stick blender (immersion blender) to blend the soup into a thin consistency, or transfer it to a food processor or blender and puree the soup in batches.
+Use a stick blender (immersion blender) to blend the soup into a smooth texture, or transfer it to a food processor or blender and puree the soup in batches.

 Recipe Tips & Notes

 - The Red Peppers.
-Most roasted red pepper soup recipes call for bell peppers, which are sweet and mild and full of flavor.
 You can use other red peppers from your garden, or use a mixture of red peppers.
 It is best to use peppers with thicker flesh to get more substance to your soup.
 I love mine with a mixture of peppers, including red bells, red poblanos, red jalapenos, sweet Italian peppers and other spicy peppers added to the mix.

 - Seasonings.
 Add in a tablespoon or 2 of your favorites, like fresh or dried herbs, Cajun seasonings, cayenne, and others.

 - Creaminess.
-This soup is very creamy because it starts with a roux, which adds lots of flavor and texture.
-You can swirl heavy cream into the soup during the last few minutes of simmering for an even richer and creamier version.
+This soup is very creamy because of the roux.
+If you'd like even creamier soup, swirl in heavy cream during the last few minutes of simmering for an even richer version.
 Cream cheese is another option.
 Use sour cream or crema for a lighter soup.
 Just add the cream at the end of the simmer.

 - Roasted Red Pepper Sauce.
 You can use this exact recipe to make a delicious roasted red pepper sauce.
-To do so, simply thin the soup/sauce mixture if desired with a bit of extra stock or water.
+Just add a bit of extra stock or water.
 Swirl in crema or sour cream for a creamy sauce.
-Or Serve it as-is without the crema.

 Storage and Leftovers